niliya96/MIlestone-2/README.md

 ## Acknowledgments

-* We'd like to thank our families and friends for supporting us during the making of this project.
+* We'd like to thank our families and friends again(*) for supporting us during the making of this project.
+*(we already thanked them once after Milestone 1)